cyanheads/cyanheads/README.md

 Software developer based in Seattle, working at Amazon, and passionate about sharing knowledge through open source.

-I'm currently working on projects related to the Model Context Protocol (MCP), trying to build tools that help build LLM agents.
-To build an effective AI agent, focus on setting the LLM up for success by providing the right tools and resources.
+I'm currently working on projects related to the Model Context Protocol (MCP), trying to build a better way for LLMs to interact with the world.
+I believe AI is an incredibly powerful tool and I'm hoping to make it more accessible and useful for everyone.

 ## 🚀 What I'm Building with MCP

-Currently focused on Model Context Protocol (MCP) projects:

 | Project                                                                                               | Description                                                                                                                                                                                                                                         |
 | :---------------------------------------------------------------------------------------------------- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |